 Naturally, Deep Dwarves are quite adept with all arts of avoiding blows and damage.
 Offensively, they are skilled users of axes, crossbows, and slings.
 Deep Dwarves are highly spiritual beings, often portrayed as actual spirits by outsiders; because of this, their skill with invocations is great, and they often rely on divine assistance for healing.
 They are most at home with the magic of earth and death, eventually gaining some resistance to the dark powers of necromancy.

 - 1 Innate Abilities

 - 8 History

-- Slow Healing 3: Deep Dwarves cannot heal lost HP naturally, nor benefit from any non-divine form of regeneration (including the Regeneration spell).
+- No Regeneration: Deep Dwarves cannot heal lost HP naturally, nor benefit from any non-divine form of regeneration (including the Regeneration spell).

 - Deep Dwarves will not passively regain MP if wearing an amulet of guardian spirit.

 - Passive Mapping 1: Deep Dwarves can sense parts of the layout of the dungeon around them.

 - Damage Reduction (also known as "damage shaving"): Deep Dwarves suffer less damage from every source.
 This applies separately to every source of damage, every time it is dealt; thus, for instance, damage shaving generally negates the effects of all but the worst cases of being poisoned.

 - Heal Wounds: Deep Dwarves have an innate Heal Wounds ability, which has a 25% chance to reduce the player's permanent MP by 1 when used.
 Notably it has a chance to fail, so do not rely on this in combat.

 - +1 strength or intelligence (equal chance) every 4th level.

 - At level 14, gain Life Protection 1.